Samagra-Development/Samagra-Website/src/pages/blog/2026-06-11-from-organising-a-college-case-competition-to-the-india-ai-summit-in-7-months.md

 ---
 templateKey: blog-post
-title: From Organising a College Case Competition to the India AI Summit in 7 Months
+title: From Organising a College Case Competition to the India AI Impact Summit in 7 Months
 author: Yatharth Mahobiya
 projectId: "1234"
 authorImage: /img/yatharth.jpg